 3. Practice Being a Contrarian (Sometimes)

-Well, in most sports events, a favorite goes up against an underdog.
-Perhaps the favorite has a 70% chance of winning, 10% going towards a drawn result, and 20% for the underdog to win.
-While logic will tell you to back the favorite, a contrarian will bet contrary to what the bookies and most punters do.
+In most sports events, a favourite goes up against an underdog.
+Perhaps the favourite has a 70% chance of winning, 10% towards a drawn result, and 20% for the underdog to win.
+While logic will tell you to back the favourite, a contrarian will bet contrary to what the bookies and most punters do.
 They will support the underdog.

-In essence, you are betting contrary to most people.
+In essence, you are betting, contrary to most people.
 With much greater odds, you can potentially win bag loads of money if you strike it lucky with that bet.
-While many sports bettors may think you are losing your mind, this technique can work well.
-Especially when the underdog is historically a bogey team for the favorite.
+While many sports bettors may think you are losing your mind, this technique can work well, especially when the underdog is historically a bogey team for the favourite.

 You must remember that this is not a long-term strategy.
 Instead, use it selectively and smartly when the opportunity presents itself.